pavanskipo/LightningPI/README.md

 <img src="https://github.com/pavanskipo/LightningPI/blob/master/angular-src/LightningPI/src/favicon.png" width="15%">

-A simple media streaming app using Node.js, MongoDB and Angular
+A simple media streaming app using Node.js, MongoDB and Angular.
+Upload Music and Movies to your server and stream the content over multiple devices.